 Industrial Day: Energy and mobility

 Speaker:

-Christian Eugster studied Mechanical Engineering and Physical Engineering and Technology with a focus on environmental technology.
-He managed international projects for VKW Anlagenbau and was later responsible for the optimization of biogas plants at T-plus GmbH.
-At illwerke vkw he was project manager for e-mobility and geothermal energy, and from 2014 head of e-mobility product development.
-He has been CTO of e-vo since 2021.
+Christian Eugster studied Mechanical Engineering and Physical Technology with a focus on Environmental Engineering.
+He led international projects for VKW Anlagenbau and later worked at T-plus GmbH, where he was responsible for optimising biogas plants.
+At illwerke vkw, he served as project manager for e-mobility and geothermal energy, and from 2014, he was Head of Product Development for e-mobility.
+Since 2021, he has been the CTO of e-vo.

-Holger Streitz studied mechanical engineering at the TU Dresden and completed a master's degree in Integrated Product Development at the FH Dornbirn.
-After working as a design engineer at the University of Frankfurt, he moved to Liebherr-Werk Nenzing GmbH in 1994.
-There he was initially a calculation engineer, later Design Manager for crawler cranes and has been University Management Engineering and Technology since 2012.
+Holger Streitz studied Mechanical Engineering at TU Dresden and completed a Master’s degree in Integrated Product Development at FHV.
+After working as a design engineer at the J. W. Goethe University in Frankfurt, he joined Liebherr-Werk Nenzing GmbH in 1994.
+There, he initially worked as a structural analyst and later as Design Manager for crawler cranes.
+Since 2012, he has been Managing Director responsible for the Technical Division.

 Dr.-Ing.
-Viktor Warth completed his doctorate at the University of Stuttgart and joined ZF Friedrichshafen AG as a development engineer in 2012.
-In 2017, he took over the technical project management for an electric drive of a German OEM.
-From 2019 he worked as Engineering Program Manager for Hybrids, in 2021 he became Head of Advance System Development.
-He has been Head of System Engineering at ZF since 2023.
+Viktor Warth completed his doctorate at the University of Stuttgart and joined ZF Friedrichshafen AG in 2012 as a development engineer.
+In 2017, he took on the role of technical project manager for an electric drive system for a German OEM.
+From 2019, he worked as Engineering Program Manager for hybrid systems, and in 2021, he became Head of Advanced Development System.
+Since 2023, he has been Head of System Engineering at ZF.

+Industrial Day: Energy and mobility